-We review the De’Longhi CAFFE CORSO machine, model ESAM 2800.Check out the great SALE price
+We reviewed the De’Longhi CAFFE CORSO machine, model ESAM 2800, and loved it!

 Fed up with the Daily Grind?

 I know that grinding, tamping and hand-brewing can be pleasurable.
 It can also take too much time when you’re a bit rushed or otherwise busy.
 And for non-pro baristas, it can also produce inconsistent results.

 In many industries, automation can produce good, consistent results.
 And maybe it can do the same for coffee-making?
 Many coffee drinkers have heard of “Bean To Cup Machines”, but for many their cost can be off-putting – perhaps even prohibitive.
 I have seen some machines priced at over £3,700.
 Ouch!

 But some of the “consumer level” machines are more price-friendly, and so we wanted to see just how good a “consumer level” machine can be.
 Critically, we wanted to see how good, and how consistent, the resulting coffee was from such a machine.

 We were in for a treat when we tested this De’Longhi machine! – More on that later…

 The helpful people at De’Longhi UK kindly loaned us a CAFFE CORSO Bean To Cup Machine, model ESAM2800, and we set aside our usual Espresso machine, grinders, tampers etc and lived with the CAFFE CORSO for about a week.
 This machine has a silver finish, and there is an equivalent (and much lower cost at time of writing) variant in black called the ESAM 2600.

 But before we get to our findings, let’s discuss these machines in general.
 You can jump straight to the Review here.